vrtdev/node-ppimport/README.md

 ```

-Use ppimport as dependecny in your own module
+Use ppimport as dependency in your own module
 ---------------------------------------------

-To use the importer, your should require it in your code as so:
+To use the importer, your should `require` it in your code as so:

 ```javascript
 var options = {